JuanBarros2/Marvel/README.md

 ## Getting Started

-First, run the development server:
+First, update your environment variables.
+You can check one sample in `.env.sample`.
+After, run the development server:

 ```bash
 npm run dev